Data Exports: Funding

 transaction_funding_dateTimestamp: date and time when the account was funded.2024-03-07 18:08:32.765

-account_typeString: account type that the user is applying for.
-Null if the user dropped-off before selecting one.savings ; certificate ; checking
+account_typeString: account type the user is applying for.
+Null if the user dropped off before selecting one.savings ; certificate ; checking

-• INTERNAL_ACCOUNT: transfer from existing account at the CU;
+• INTERNAL_ACCOUNT: transfer from an existing account at the credit union

-• ACH: transfer from existing account in another institution (Plaid);
+• ACH: transfer from an existing account at another institution

-• LFAO: funding performed by the CU via transfer from the GL;
+• LFAO: funding performed by the credit union via internal transfer

-• NULL: user dropped-off before choosing a funding method.CASH
+• NULL: user dropped off before choosing a funding method

-funding_amntNumber: amount the user decided to use to fund the account.$1000.00
+funding_amntNumber: amount the user chose to fund the account with.$1000.00

 payment_transaction_idString: identifier used by the provider for the transaction.0030dbe4-ead5-4543-afa1-61d24688b4ef